The Moro Spanish Film Festival 2022

 These are the five films, we think you shouldn’t miss from this year's program:

 The inaugural film of the festival.
-This film with Penelope Cruz and Antonio Banderas is about a wealthy businessman who hires a famous filmmaker to help make a smash hit film.
-A comedy from Argentinian duplet Mariano Cohn and Gastón Duprat where they explore how putting art to compete is an atrocity.
-The film was part of the San Sebastian Film Festival and the Venice Film Festival official selection and was well received by the audience and critics.
+Starring Penelope Cruz and Antonio Banderas, about a wealthy businessman who hires a famous filmmaker to help make a smash hit film.
+A comedy from Argentinian duplet Mariano Cohn and Gastón Duprat where they explore the atrocity of competitive art.
+Part of the official selection at San Sebastian Film Festival and the Venice Film Festival and well received by audience and critics.
 A special event is scheduled for the opening night of this festival with food, drinks and live entertainment.

 A powerful collection of testimonials of Spanish-speaking migrants who arrived in Victoria between the 1960s and 1980s, telling their stories of strength and resilience and their contribution to modern Australian society.
-Directed by Colombian-Australian Film director Diana Páez, this documentary, will take you into a journey of what it was to be an immigrant back in the 60’s and 80’s and what has changed since then.
+Directed by Colombian-Australian Film director Diana Páez, this documentary, will take you on a journey of what it was to be an immigrant back in the 60’s and 80’s and what has changed.
 The screening of the film will be followed by a special Q&A session with the director in Melbourne and Perth.
 BUY TICKETS HERE

 The story is about the father of Colombian writer Hector Abad Faciolince.
 A university professor who promoted tolerance and human rights in his country.
-Is a moving film based on a book with the same title.
+It is a moving film based on a book of the same title.
 Directed by Fernando Trueba.
-It was selected to be shown at the 2020 Cannes Film Festival and it was selected as the Colombian entry for the Best International Feature Film at the 93rd Academy Awards.
-It is a sample of violence related events to political Colombia's social life during the last three decades.
+It was selected to be shown at the 2020 Cannes Film Festival and selected as the Colombian entry for the Best International Feature Film at the 93rd Academy Awards.

-If you love Spanish and Latino cinema, this is your chance to watch some of the amazing films that have been produced in the recent years, a great opportunity to get together with your friends and celebrate Hispanic culture.
+If you love Spanish and Latino cinema, this is your chance to watch some of the amazing films that have been produced in recent years - a great opportunity to get together with your friends and celebrate Hispanic culture.